 May you secure the good luck blessings of your local leprechaun this St. Paddy's Day!
 Meadow Sweet Grove © V. Buchanan 2019 / edited 2021

-![]() We are so fortunate to have received a visit by Jack Frost himself who painted this beautiful and intricate design on an old windowpane in the Grove.
+![]() We are so fortunate to have received a visit from Jack Frost himself who painted this beautiful and intricate design on an old windowpane in the Grove.
 Here is photographic proof of the existence of the little folk!
 Where Old Man Winter can be stern and grim; Jack is all about fun.
-He sees the beauty in ice and snow - not the hardships that can come with them.
-Just before dawn, this sprite tiptoes into gardens and looks for tree branches and blades of glass to coat with his shiny, shimmering paint.
-He especially loves finding an old single-paned window or other thin clear surface that he can use for a canvas.
-Jack's willing to share the beauty of winter with you.
-Make sure you check early in the morning when his work is at its finest.
-If he paints an original masterpiece somewhere in your garden, stop a few moments and examine it - his work is amazing and just think, he created it just for you!
-Meadow Sweet Grove © V. Buchanan 2018 Almost all folk and fairy tales agree ... you truly must "pay the piper" if you are daft enough to enter a fairy ring!
+He sees the beauty in ice and snow; and not the hardships that can come with the harsh winter weather.
+Just before dawn, this sprite tiptoes into gardens and looks for tree branches and blades of grass to coat with his shiny, shimmering paint.
+He especially loves finding an old single-paned window or any other thin, clear surface that he can use for a canvas.
+Jack is willing to share the beauty of winter with you.
+Make sure you check early in the morning when the results of his work are still at their finest.
+If he paints an original masterpiece somewhere in your vicinity; take a few moments to examine it.
+Each of his works are unique ... and he created it just for your enjoyment!
+Meadow Sweet Grove © V. Buchanan 2018 / 2023 Almost all folk and fairy tales agree ... you truly must "pay the piper" if you are daft enough to enter a fairy ring!
 The folklore on fairy rings, elf rings and witches' circles are replete with stories of mortals foolish enough, or bewitched enough, to join in the irrepressible dance inside that enticing ring of mushrooms.
 While it may enable you to see fairies, dance with wild abandon and revel in euphoria ... it comes with a price.
 Sometimes the little folk whisk you away to fairyland, where you must serve a fairy master or mistress for a year and a day.
 Sometimes it feels like you have only been dancing for a few minutes; when actually hours and hours have passed.
 You may even be doomed to dance forever ...
 Or sometimes, as in the case of Rip Van Winkle (who also partook in a wee bit of fairy mead), only a mere 100 years passed before he "awoke" to his old home ... and all the changes that had come about during his lost years.
 Meadow Sweet Grove © V. Buchanan 2017 / edited 2020

 ![]() Last week, I wrote about Brownies, but have you ever heard of a Boggart?
 Unlike the helpful Brownie, the Boggart is a rather grumpy house fairy who generally causes a bit of mischief around the home.
 If you have one that is not too ornery, the most he will usually do is hide your things.
 This can still be very frustrating!
 The best thing to do is to stop wasting time and energy looking for the item and remember that 9 times out of 10, the Boggart will tire of his game and return the object.
 If you want to hurry the process along though, you can leave out another trinket in exchange that you think he might enjoy more; or better still, a little offering of bread and honey - especially if you suspect that he is really just a Brownie who, long ago, lost his way.
 Just remember: never, never say "thank you" when he returns the item.
 Boggarts really don't like that ....
 Meadow Sweet Grove © V. Buchanan, 2016, edited 2020 & 2021